Double Categories of Relations: Characterizing Spans

-This section is devoted to the first part of the main result.
-That is, the last subsection provides conditions under which a double category $\D$ is equivalent to $\Rel(\D_0;\F)$ where $\F=(\mathcal E,\mathcal M)$ is a proper and stable factorization system on $\D_0$.
-The starting point for this development is the now well-established treatment of the case of spans in a cartesian category.
-Review this development first.
+The next few sections are devoted to the first part of the main result.
+This is an answer to the question of the conditions under which a double category $\D$ is equivalent to $\Rel(\D_0)$ where $\D_0$ is a regular category in the sense of Definition \ref{define:RegularCat}.
+The starting point is the now well-established treatment of spans in a cartesian category.
+This has its roots in a result of \cite{Niefield}.
+Namely, a double category $\D$ admits a normalized oplax/lax adjunction to $\Span(\D_0)$ if, and only if, it is an equipment with tabulators.